pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Under the heading "Quotas", in the field labeled "Products", select the product you created in the [previous step](resources-and-scheduling.md#creating-a-product-for-scheduling).

-We recommend only selecting one product with resource requirements. pretix applies resource requirements once for every product that has them.
+We recommend selecting only one product with resource requirements. pretix applies resource requirements once for every product that has them.
 If your date has two products that both require a guide, then your date will require two guides for scheduling.
+If you want to offer multiple tours at the same time, create one date for each of them.

 If you want to sell tours and tickets as separate products, then you should add a tour product with requirements and any number of regular tickets that do not have requirements.
+We recommend configuring tickets for the tour as add-on products to the tour product.

 ### Assigning resources to dates